John-Robbins/tbp/docs/docs/thoughts.md

 Thinking that [reusable workflows](https://docs.github.com/en/actions/sharing-automations/reusing-workflows) would be the answer, I went down that path.
 I wanted to encapsulate the common setup work, and pass in the `runs-on` value.
 Although it's been almost three years since someone asked, there's no official support for [array input type support](https://github.com/orgs/community/discussions/11692).
 I fumbled around with an [idea](https://github.com/orgs/community/discussions/11692#discussioncomment-3541856) I found in the actions discussions, but I could never get it to work.
 I gave up on reusable workflows and repeated myself because working code always wins.

-After a while of trial and error, I had two workflows, one for code and one for docs.
-They were working great where I could run them manually on branches, and automatically on pushes to main.
+After a bit of trial and error, I had two workflows, one for code and one for docs.
+They were working great where I could run them manually on branches, and automatically on pull requests and pushes to main.
 Life was good, and then my code workflow stopped working.
 My workflow worked on a Sunday and died on a Monday.
 Being brand new to workflows, I struggled for several hours as to why my artifact uploads no longer worked.
 Yeah, you know where this is going: [Upcoming breaking change: Hidden Files will be excluded by default](https://github.com/actions/upload-artifact/issues/602).
 Why did a breaking change not involve a major version bump?
 I'm old enough to remember when a [GitHub co-founder](http://tom.preston-werner.com/) first proposed [SemVer](https://semver.org/spec/v2.0.0.html), which I thought was a very good attempt at bringing sanity to version numbers.
 Is SemVer merely a suggestion at GitHub these days?

 While I understand the [security issue](https://unit42.paloaltonetworks.com/github-repo-artifacts-leak-tokens/) that brought about this breaking change, how GitHub handled it was, honestly, abysmal.
 Why was there no warning about this change in the workflow run output?
 Why was there no prominent mention of this breaking change on the [`@actions/upload-artifact`](https://github.com/actions/upload-artifact) repository home page?
 I wonder what else will randomly and silently break in my workflows after this debacle?
 Please, you can do better.